GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-16.md

 ### Achieving version alignment

 - Version alignment is defined in the [glossary](glossary.md).
-- Having version alignment increases the likelihood that consumers' build systems will pick the right versions of direct and transitive dependencies, reducing the amount of conflicts.
+- Version alignment increases the likelihood that consumers' build systems will pick the right versions of direct and transitive dependencies, reducing the number of conflicts.
 - As noted in the definition, to fix a version misalignment caused by a shorter path to a version of a dependency that is not the upper bound in the dependency tree, a direct dependency needs to be added so that Maven consumers